Rtmorais/El-Portal-WebPage/README.md

-# El-Portal-WebPage
+# El Portal WebPage
-Web page for a small local food market.
+Webpage and logo for a small local deli.